Entry to the Uniformed Services

 You will visit some of uniformed services establishments, such as a local fire station, police station, HMP YOI Grampian, Army etc, where you will get to meet and talk with serving members of the uniformed services.
 See first–hand what their job roles are and the different types of career opportunities are available.
 There will be opportunities for some work experience with one or two of the uniformed services along with organised activities.
 You will also experience some outdoor activities such as land navigation, orienteering and expedition training.

-This course is suitable for those who have achieved a minimum of three National 5, Intermediate 2 or Standard Grade General level qualifications.
+Applicants should ideally have National 5, Intermediate 1 or Standard Graded General qualifications, preferably including English.
 Appropriate life or work experience will also be considered as a suitable entry requirement.

 English language requirements